galaxyproject/training-material/CONTRIBUTING.md

 ## `images` directory

-The `images` directory collect all images/pictures needed for the training materials related to the topic, *i.e* pictures for the slides or the tutorials.
+The `images` directory collects all images/pictures needed for the training materials related to the topic, *i.e* pictures for the slides or the tutorials.

 Images shared between several topics are in the `shared/images` directory at the root.

 All images for the slides must be in `images` directory.
 The images must be in good quality.
 The sources (`svg` or other) of the images must also be added to the `images` directory.
-We encourage you to use [yEd](http://www.yworks.com/products/yed) to easily generate diagrams and [Inkscape](https://inkscape.org/en/) for any other image.
+We encourage you to use [yEd](http://www.yworks.com/products/yed) to easily generate diagrams and [Inkscape](https://inkscape.org/en/) for any other images.

 ## `tutorials` directory